Matt-Reeves/ThirdSound/README.md

 which will find solutions for $h=0.6$, using $N=16$ points, for accelerations ranging from 0.001 to 0.01 in increments of 0.1.

 An example solution for the surface profile is shown below, for $h=0.2$.
-This partciular example is a cnoidal-like wave.
+This particular example is a cnoidal-like wave which sloshes back and forth across the container:

 <p align="center">
  <img width="611" alt="Screen Shot 2024-03-07 at 2 44 27 pm" src="https://github.com/Matt-Reeves/ThirdSound/assets/65841999/9a79b4a0-afb2-4a98-9194-c03124d58ca3">